DestanT/blackjack-3-minute-challenge/README.md

   * Once the dealer has had their turn:
     * If dealer is bust (score above 21); player wins and cashes out double their bet.
     * Likewise; if the player has a higher score than the dealer.
-      * The winning 'chime' sound is played.
+      * The winning 'ding' sound is played.
       * The 'You Won!' text pops up for 1.5s below the 'Player Sum'.\
       ![Win Text](/documentation/win-text.png)
-    * If dealer exceeds your score; you lose and lose your bet.
+    * If dealer exceeds the player score; the player loses and loses their bet.
       * The 'Awww' sound effect is played.
       * The 'You Lose.' text pops up for 1.5s below the 'Player Sum'.\
       ![Lose Text](/documentation/lose-text.png)
-    * In case of a draw; nobody wins, you retain your bet.
+    * In case of a draw; nobody wins, the player retains their bet.
       * The 'Draw!' text pops up for 1.5s below the 'Player Sum'.\
       ![Draw Text](/documentation/draw-text.png)